Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 A brown wooden bowl is sitting on a piece of wood and holds ten water chestnuts that keto dieters often wonder: "Are water chestnuts keto approved?" /

-“Are water chestnuts keto?” is a question often asked by low-carb dieters who want to keep this tasty, nutritious vegetable on the menu since it’s loaded with health benefits.16
+Whether or not water chestnuts are keto-friendly is a question often asked by low-carb dieters who want to keep the tasty and nutritious vegetable on the menu since it’s loaded with health benefits.1

 However, using these keto alternatives below that are not bamboo shoots may prove to be lower in carbs then both water chestnuts and bamboo shoots.
 So don’t go with any ole alternative, go with the best low carb alternatives instead.

-While they have a high amount of carbs, they conversely have a low amount of calories and their ability to be combined with several meals such as stir-fries, salads, or even dumplings makes them an attractive option, but this does still not make them keto for those wondering is water chestnut keto friendly?
+While they have a high amount of carbs, they conversely have a low amount of calories and their ability to be combined with several meals such as stir-fries, salads, or even dumplings makes them an attractive option, but this does still not make them keto for those wondering if water chestnut is keto friendly.

 What Makes Water Chestnuts Non-Keto?